Arkady Averchenko: In emigration

 Averchenko felt comfortable while in Istanbul.
 There were many other fellow Russian refugees in the city at the time.

 In 1921 in Paris he published a satirical anthology, A Dozen Knives in the Back of Revolution which Lenin described as "a book of great talent by the embittered to distraction White Guard."
 He followed this book with a collection of stories, A Dozen Portraits in the Boudoir Format.

 On 13 April 1922 Averchenko moved to Sofia and later moved to Belgrade.
 Averchenko spent a brief time in both cities before moving again and taking up permanent residence in Prague on 17 June 1922.
 In 1923 his book of collected emigrant stories, The Notes of the Simple-Minded, was published by the Berlin publishing house Nord.

 Averchenko found life away from his homeland and from his native tongue very hard.
 Many his stories dealt with his feelings of alienation, in particular the story "The Tragedy of the Russian Writer."
 He took on popularity in Czech immediately.
 His writings have been very successful and many of his stories have been translated into Czech.

-Working for the famous newspaper Prager Presse, Averchenko wrote many effervescent and witty stories, which nevertheless expressed great yearning for his homeland.
+Working for the newspaper Prager Presse, Averchenko wrote many stories which expressed great yearning for his homeland.

 In 1925 Averchenko fell sick after an operation to remove his eye.
 On 28 January he was moved to the Prague Municipal Hospital with the diagnosis of "weakness of the heart muscle, distension of the aorta and sclerosis of the kidneys."
 Doctors could not save his life and he died on the morning of 12 March 1925.

 Averchenko was buried in the Olšany Cemetery in Prague.
 His last work was the novel The Joke of Maecenas, written in Sopot in 1923 and published in 1925 after his death.